 Since Winnie has been around for quite a while, (Did you know he was inspired by a REAL bear from the early 1900’s?!), his look has changed a bit through the years.
 The current day Winnie sports a bright red t-shirt and modern look, while “Classic Pooh” has softer colors and a more vintage vibe.
 I really love the look of the both styles, as well as the woodsy feel of the famous “100 Acre Wood”, so my goal was to design a baby shower that encompassed all of these different elements in some way.

 You’ll find lots of fun DIY ideas below, from painted-bath-toys-turned-table-figurines to “HUNNY Pot” parfaits with sugar bees and a playful Winnie the Pooh Diaper Cake.
-I also incorporated some sweet Winnie the Pooh toys & nursery items from DisneyBaby.com into the decor.
-(This is one of my favorite types of decor because the items double as gifts for mom when the party is over!)
+I also incorporated a few Winnie the Pooh toys & nursery items into the decor.
+(This is one of my favorite types of decor because it doubles as a gift for mom, too!)